tlelacheur/MrLashMaths/content/year9/probability/lesson2.md

 ### Two-way Tables

-A two-way table can also be used to display the same data as a two-set Venn Diagram.
+A two-way table can be used to display the same information as a two-set Venn Diagram.

 For example:
 Display the information above in a two-way table: